berty/berty/README.md

 ## Development Status

-The current Berty implementation is using the [Berty Protocol](https://berty.tech/docs/protocol/), which means the encryption technique is safe, and it works as a peer-to-peer app!
+The current Berty implementation is using the [Wesh Protocol](https://berty.tech/docs/protocol/), which means the encryption technique is safe, and it works as a peer-to-peer app!

 Alas, Berty has not yet been hardened, so please avoid using it on devices with weak sandboxes, such as unpatchable devices that use old Android versions.

-The current Berty Protocol is _partially implemented_.
+The current Wesh Protocol is _partially implemented_.

 The API will continue to evolve in the near future.
 As such, we cannot yet guarantee none-breaking changes, or any kind of API stability.
-Be prepared for a rough ride if you start rolling the Berty Protocol in your application.
+Be prepared for a rough ride if you start rolling the Wesh Protocol in your application.

 _We will have an open beta for the different packages and applications soon, so anyone will be able to give it a try.
 [Subscribe](https://tech.us20.list-manage.com/subscribe/post?u=5ca3993c7f0b8f646dcda714b&id=4d7828715b) to our newsletter if you wish to be notified._